bdsexton/placeholder-page/README.md

 ```

 If you would like to learn more about Browsersync's command line options, see [Browsersync Command Line Usage](https://browsersync.io/docs/command-line "Browsersync Command Line Usage").

+## Room for Improvement

+I have a few thoughts:

+* There could probably be some further mobile optimization, especially with regard to background image sizes.
+* The build process could strip out HTML comments.
+* It might be nice to have an easy way to select whether to use a featured image or initial text as part of the build process rather than editing the HTML directly.
+That might be overkill, though.
+* I really like the idea of making a browser-based tool to make placeholder pages.

 ## Credits